 The Society guarantees the availability of capable, well educated radiologists by carefully estimating both the future need and available capacity for the profession and ensuring that there are sufficient training facilities and refresher courses available.
 The Society safeguards high quality radiological care by developing and carrying out a policy of stimulating scientific research, information and communications technology, medical technology, quality control, internal audit and organisational improvement.

+This website is sorted in pillars, similar to in which the society itself is organised: quality, education and training, daily practice and science and innovation.
 Part of this site is only accessible for members.
 The majority of the site is in the Dutch language.

 The following English publications may be of interest to you: